If you want to apply to UNC Greensboro, the deadline for Fall 2023 admissions is March 1 and the fee for the application costs $65.

-|UNC Greensboro 2021||Admissions Statistics|
+|UNC Greensboro 2022||Admissions Statistics|

-|Mean Unweighted GPA||3.7|
+|Mean Unweighted GPA||3.6|

-|Admitted Students in Top 10% of Graduating Class||1%|
+|Admitted Students in Top 10% of Graduating Class||46%|

-|Admissions Test Policy||Optional|
+|Admissions Test Policy||Test Optional|

-|Applicants Who Submit SATs||56%|
+|Applicants Who Submit SATs||9%|

-|Applicants Who Submit ACTs||47%|
+|Applicants Who Submit ACTs||35%|

-The University of North Carolina at Greensboro does not offer early decision but does offer early action.
+UNC Greensboro does not offer early decision but does offer early action.

 UNC Greensboro is a moderately difficult school to get into.
 UNC Greensboro evaluates applicants carefully based on multiple criteria to decide who to admit, and who to deny.

-In 2021, UNC Greensboro accepted 88% of all applicants, around 8,641 of the 9,872 students who applied.
+In 2021, UNC Greensboro accepted 91% of students, around 9,715 from the 10,696 applicants.